Radzievskyi/Blender-Multiple-Object-Rotation-for-Unity/README.md

 - Script rotate objects what will be correct open in Unity;
 - Script have sense use if your scene have only one mesh object;

+#Attention!
+- Script changing object on your scene!
+Do reserve copy before use.
+- After successful finish script, you will see last created file with rotated object

+Script comes without warranty, use at your own risk!

 ----------
 Tested with Blender v2.78 and Unity 5.4.3f1 on MacOS Sierra